-- A. In the team sports of basketball, volleyball, cheerleading, team handball and rugby, an ASAA eligible student is not permitted to play on a nonschool team in the same sport during the same season of play except as noted below: - A school principal may apply in writing to the Compliance Officer, for approval to participate on or with (includes a try-out) a Provincial, National or International team or cultural (e.g. Treaty 7 Games).
-The Compliance Officer shall approve or deny the request. - II.
-Basketball: students are permitted to play for a non-school team while trying out for their member school team.
-Students must cease their participation on or with the non-school team play prior to the member school team's first basketball game, or midnight of the Saturday of volleyball provincials, whichever comes first. - B. In the sport of Rugby:
+In the team sports of basketball, volleyball, cheerleading, team handball and rugby, an ASAA eligible student is not permitted to play on a non-school team in the same sport during the same season of play except as noted below:

+- A. A school principal may apply in writing to the Compliance Officer, for approval to participate on or with (includes a try-out) a Provincial, National or International team or cultural (e.g. Treaty 7 Games).
+The Compliance Officer shall approve or deny the request. - B. Basketball: students are permitted to play for a non-school team while trying out for their member school team.
+Students must cease their participation on or with the non-school team play prior to the member school team's first basketball game, or midnight of the Saturday of volleyball provincials, whichever comes first.

+C. Rugby: